dvndrsn/dvndrsn.github.io/_posts/2018-01-23-the-last-responsbile-moment.markdown

 This in itself is closely related to the concept of [YAGNI (You Ain't Gonna Need It)][martin-yagni], where a Minimum Viable Product or even Prototype (maybe even one that doesn't involve software at all, GASP) is the best course of action _right now_ to see what things are most important to work on.

+![pairs-of-lego-blocks]({{ site_url }}/img/lego-pairs.gif)
+*Prototyping the Minimum Viable Product should involve Lego more often.*

 One such example that we chatted about on the episode  was, rather than spending a big chunk of time prototyping a website for tracking Pairs of Programmers working together with the capability matching random of pairs, a friend suggested that we could just use a bag filled with Legos of matching pairs of colors and shapes.
 That's a solution so much easier than using code, it almost seems silly that I even considered writing a new tool as the first step!

-![pairs-of-lego-blocks]({{ site_url }}/img/lego-pairs.gif)

 [martin-yagni]: https://martinfowler.com/bliki/Yagni.html